 Even small wish-list items can be elusive.
 The eco-minded Batali & Bastianich Hospitality Group is searching for optimal sustainable takeout containers that can stand up to hot food and bicycle delivery (popular in New York) without collapsing or letting the contents cool too much.

-For optimal buy-in, your staff needs to understand the restaurant’s sustainable practices as well as why they were adopted.
-Servers and bartenders need to be trained to respond to questions about ingredients and practices and deflect the occasional “I need my straw!” or “What do you mean you don’t have Pellegrino?” reaction.
+For optimal buy-in, your staff needs to understand the restaurant’s sustainable practices, as well as why they were adopted with a restaurant training program.
+Servers and bartenders need to be trained to respond to questions about ingredients and practices and deflect the occasional “I need my straw!” or “What do you mean, you don’t have Pellegrino?” reaction.

 No one visits a restaurant to get a lecture, but when you’re being a good corporate citizen, you want to brag about it.
 Elizabeth Meltz, director of environmental health for Batali & Bastianich Hospitality Group, says the group still debates how best to convey its impressive sustainability track record, most of which is now outlined on its website.